 Sitting the UCAT

 All applicants must take the University Clinical Aptitude Test (UCAT) or if appropriate, the UCATSEN.
 UCAT testing is available throughout the world.
 We advise you to register for the test at the earliest available opportunity.
-This way, if you have a problem on the day, for example ill health, you will be able to arrange to sit the test again before the deadline.
-Please note that UCAT will no longer issue exemption for illness or personal circumstances.
-Candidates who present themselves to test are declaring themselves fit to take the test.
+This way, if you have a problem on the day, for example ill health, you will be able to rearrange your test date before the deadline.
+Please note that neither UCAT nor Warwick Medical School will allow exemptions or change scores/cut-offs on the basis of illness or mitigating circumstances.
+Applicants who present themselves to test are declaring themselves fit to take the test.